Retirement party decoration ideas, themes, fun activities and creative gifts

 Help!
 I am looking for inexpensive ideas for my boss' retirement party.
 I've got the food and restaurant covered by the company.
 My problem is finding cheap and funny things to do to make his retirement party memorable.
 I plan to make a memory album for him with photos, etc. However, the only thing that comes to mind for fun is gag gifts, which are expensive and get thrown away afterwards, so I don't want to ask people to do this.
 However, I want fun, fun, fun for adults!
 All the websites I find are for kid's parties.
-Do you have any ideas to make a retirement party a memorable event?
+Do you have any ideas to make a retirement party for work a memorable event?

 When my parents retired, we gave a party with the theme of "things that don't work anymore."
 Guests all brought gifts that were broken and could not be repaired.
 Among other things, they received a broken VCR, watch and even an old hot water heater!

 Before cutting the cake, we held a ceremony where we wrapped an alarm clock in a bag and had them smash it because they no longer had to get up and go to work.
 All who attended had fun and we have some great memories.

 I was involved in the planning of a retirement party for someone who had worked 35 years at the company.
 These were some of the best ideas of our event.